This page contains important information for international students who plan to drive in Oregon.

-Welcome to Oregon!
-If you plan to own or drive a car we want you to have the best and safest experience possible.
-This page contains important information about driving in Oregon.
+If you will own or drive a car while you are in Oregon please continue reading.
+We want you to have the best and safest experience possible.
+If you have a driving problem we can help.

-Tickets for Driving Without a Valid License
+Driving Without a Valid License

 - You will learn the driving rules in this state that may be different from your home country or other states;

-- You will learn about liability insurance requirements; and 4) You will not have to worry about getting tickets for driving without a valid license.
+- You will not risk getting a ticket for driving without a valid license.

 The following chart is a basic table of conversions for common speed zones in Oregon:

-Tickets for Driving Without Insurance
+Driving Without Insurance

-You must have valid liability insurance when driving any motor vehicle in Oregon including one you rent or that a roommate or friend allowed you to borrow.
+Car insurance is always required.
+You must have valid auto liability insurance when driving any motor vehicle in Oregon (or any other state), including any car you rent or a car your roommate or friend allowed you to borrow.
 You must have insurance even if you paid cash for your car.

-You can and should buy more than the minimum insurance required by law, to pay for collision damage to your own car you caused, damage to you and your car caused by an uninsured driver, and damage from vandalism or theft.
-If an accident is your fault and you do have no insurance or only minimum liability insurance, you are responsible for paying to repair or replace your own car.
+We recommend that you buy more than the minimum liability insurance required by law.
+The extra insurance you buy can pay for collision damage to your own car that you caused, damage to you and your car caused by an uninsured driver, and damage from vandalism or theft.
+If an accident is your fault and you have no insurance or only liability insurance, you are 100% responsible for paying to repair or replace your own car.